shaanzx/E-commerce-website/README.md

-# Stepz with Shanz 🚀
+# 👟 Stepz with Shanz 👟

 Welcome to **Stepz with Shanz**, a modern and dynamic e-commerce web application built using **JSP**, **HTML**, **Bootstrap**, **CSS**, **JavaScript**, and **MySQL**.
 This project is designed to provide a seamless shopping experience for users and an efficient management system for administrators.

-![Stepz with Shanz Screenshot]
 ![image](https://github.com/user-attachments/assets/deae12de-1be6-4e03-9c86-17c670813bb1)

 ---